Sebskyo/OneeChan/README.md

 ccd0's 4chan X is the recommended 4chan X version and the one OneeChan is primarily developed for.
 If you use another 4chan X version, please make sure you select your fork version under `Compatibility` in OneeChan options.
 Enabling Quick Reply and Persistent QR in 4chan X is recommended for maximum compatibility.

-I can't promise everything will work with every fork.

 #### Troubleshooting